- Home

 If there are no signs of cancer after treatment ends, you will have regular appointments to monitor your health, manage any ongoing side effects and check that the cancer hasn’t come back or spread.

-How often you see your doctor will depend on the cancer type and treatments.
+How often you see your doctor will depend on the type of bladder cancer and treatments.
 During the check-ups, you can discuss how you’re feeling and mention any concerns, and you may have tests such as CT scans and x-rays.
-People who still have a bladder will have regular follow-up cystoscopies because a cystoscopy is the best way to find bladder cancer that has come back.

-The cystoscopy may be done in hospital in the outpatient department under local anaesthetic or in an operating theatre under general anaesthetic.
-Depending on the stage and grade of the bladder cancer you had, you will need a follow-up cystoscopy every 3–12 months.
 This may continue for several years or for the rest of your life, but will become less frequent over time.
 Between follow-up appointments, let your doctor know immediately of any symptoms or health problems.

 Dealing with feelings of sadness